 - Cinnamon sticks: While you can use ground cinnamon, cinnamon sticks will give you the longest, best scent.

-- Whole Spices: Consider using whole clove, allspice, whole nutmeg, star anise, cardamom pods and even peppercorns.
-You may also use ¼ teaspoon of above spices; including ground nutmeg.
+- Whole Spices: Consider using whole cloves, allspice, whole nutmeg, star anise, cardamom pods, and even warm spices like peppercorns.
+You may also use ¼ teaspoon of the above spices, including ground nutmeg.

-- Fresh Herbs: Think of some of the winter herbs, like a sprig of rosemary, thyme, bay leaves, sage, basil, mint and even lavender or other dried flowers.
+- Fresh Herbs: Think of winter herbs like rosemary, thyme, bay leaves, sage, basil, mint, and even lavender or other dried flowers.
 Be creative, too, and use pine needles, great for a Christmas simmer pot.

 - Got a used vanilla bean?
 Use it!